El barco (TV series)

 El Barco is a Spanish mystery TV series created by Álex Pina and Iván Escobar. and produced by Globomedia for Antena 3.
 The series was broadcast from January 17, 2011 until February 21, 2013.
 The series combines elements of drama, mystery and action, a formula that was very popular between 2007 and 2010.

 Plot

-A global cataclysm, caused by a fatal accident in Geneva, Switzerland, during the implementation of a particle accelerator, leaves the crew and students of the barque school-ship Estrella Polar (Polar Star) isolated in a post-apocalyptic world where most of the world's landmass is now under water.
+A global cataclysm, caused by a fatal accident in Geneva, Switzerland, during the implementation of a particle accelerator, leaves the crew and students of the barque school-ship Estrella Polar (North Star) isolated in a post-apocalyptic world where most of the world's landmass is now under water.
 The ship becomes their home in this isolated world.
 However, apart from the isolation, they also discover they are not alone, and must face "the others".